scionproto-contrib/jpan/doc/Design.md

 The implementation can use the daemon.
 Alternatively, since daemon installation may be cumbersome on platforms such as Android, we can directly connect to a control service.
 An alternative for mobile devices could be a non-local daemon that is hosted by the mobile provider.
-This may work but may open opportunities for sid-channel attacks on the daemon.
+This may work but may open opportunities for side-channel attacks on the daemon.
 Also, when roaming, the provider may not actually support SCION.
 In this case the device would need to connect to some kind of gateway to connect to either a daemon or at least a topology server + control server.